oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Android.md

 } // You must provide instance of ViewModel into your Kodein module.
 ```

-Use `sdkNeed(buildSdkInt)` function  anywhere to run a block only in specified SDK version or above it.
-Example :
+Use `sdkNeed(buildSdkInt)` from anywhere to run a block only in specified SDK version or higher than it.
+See this example :

 ```kotlin
 sdkNeed(23) {